Education • Beta-Glucans • GoMushroom

 Extract quality does not begin in the laboratory — it begins in the process.
 Beta-glucans are significantly affected by extraction conditions: temperature, time, pressure, pH and how the raw material is handled.

 A gentle, well-controlled process better preserves complex polysaccharide structures.
 More aggressive conditions can cause depolymerization — shortening the chains.
-This does not mean beta-glucans disappear, but that their structural and functional relevance can change.
+This does not mean beta-glucans disappear, but that their structural and functional activity can change.
+[4,5]

 This is why the key question with any extract is always how it was made.
 A number without an understanding of the process tells substantially less than it might appear.